Representing Victims Of Workplace Misconduct

 We Pursue Justice For Employees Who Have Been Harassed

-- Quid pro quo sexual harassment.
 Quid pro quo sexual harassment occurs when a supervisor asks for sexual favors in return for work benefits or threatens to take adverse employment action unless the sexual favors are granted.
-If you have experienced quid pro quo sexual harassment, you have the right to hold your supervisor, management, and employer accountable.
+In essence, if you do not go out with or have sex with someone who has supervisory authority over you at work, and they threaten to fire or not hire you, that is quid pro quo sexual harassment.
+It does not have to be explicitly stated: quid pro quo can consist of mistreatment or denial of employment benefits.
+If you have experienced quid pro quo sexual harassment, you have the right to hold your supervisor, management and employer accountable.
 You can also help protect other employees from sexual harassment by talking to us and standing up for your rights

 With our extensive experience on both sides of employee claims regarding sexual harassment, we are in an excellent position to advise employers on workplace policies designed to prevent sexual harassment and mitigate risk.
 This includes general advice, contract drafting and review, and creating comprehensive employee handbooks, among other legal services.
 No employee should have to endure sexual harassment in the workplace.
 Proactive approaches can lower the risk of such behavior and mitigate the consequences if it does occur.